 Instability is commonly introduced into a relationship through the effort gap, mainly because putting out the extra effort on a consistent basis isn't typically much fun.
 (That's what makes it an effort.)
 So whether a relationship can be maintained depends in large part on whether the effort gap is tolerable or not.
 If it's not, then even well-intentioned couples will begin to feel worn out and the relationship trajectory will rapidly deteriorate.

-Rey's research inserts each of these factors into a number of equations and charts, which you can view at his article on PLOS ONE here.
+Rey's research inserts each of these factors into a number of equations and charts, which you can view at his article linked above.

 So what does all of this mean about the odds of your relationship lasting?
 Well, it means what you probably already knew: it's complicated.
 The good news for marriage counselors is that they're unlikely to be replaced by calculators anytime soon.
 The research, while fascinating, still has a lot more to assess.